Learn how to attract bees, hummingbirds, and butterflies to your landscaping with nectar-rich plants.

 Plant Nectar Rich Flowers

 This is so easy to do, but the most important way to attract pollinating insects to your garden is by using nectar-rich flowers.
 I go to my local garden center and look for Monrovia flowering plants which are always colorful and healthy for my garden, landscaping, and containers.
-Having strong healthy plants to start out with will help them adjust to its new surroundings.
+Having strong healthy plants to start out with will help them adjust to their new surroundings.

 What plants should you use?
 Check to see what butterflies are local to your area and then see what plants they prefer.
-Butterflies are attracted by sweet, pungent smelling flowers that are orange, yellow, pink, purple and red.
+Butterflies are attracted by sweet, pungent-smelling flowers that are orange, yellow, pink, purple, and red.
 The deep-throated flowers are great for hummingbirds, such as petunias, sage, and verbena.
-My favs to plant to attract butterflies are pentas, porterweed, salvia, lantana and purple coneflowers.
-Try planting plants which flower different times of the season.
+My favs to plant to attract butterflies are pentas, porterweed, salvia, lantana, and purple coneflowers.
+Try planting plants that flower different times of the season.
 This will ensure your nectar-loving insects will have food at all times.

 You can plant a few plants in several different areas in your landscaping.
 I have them in large containers positioned several places around my home since I don’t have a large yard.
 For those of you who live in apartments, pots are a perfect solution to enjoy butterflies in your area.
-I have an area which doesn’t receive much water from the sprinkler system, so I planted lantana, plumbago, and milkweed there.
+I have an area that doesn’t receive much water from the sprinkler system, so I planted lantana, plumbago, and milkweed there.
 The pop of color there is just beautiful and a constant swarm of butterflies and bees.